 - Your houseplants may sprout bugs once brought inside your house because they no longer have outdoor predators.

-- Remove aphids from houseplants with a mixture of equal parts rubbing alcohol and water and add a drop of dishwashing detergent.
+- Remove aphids from houseplants with a mixture of equal parts rubbing alcohol and water, plus a drop of dishwashing detergent.
 Apply this to troubled plants with a soft brush.

 Wintertime Houseplant Care